These Terms set out the basis upon which the Supplier will license the use of its Software and provide Services in

 Virus: any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by rearranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices.

 2.1 In consideration of the payment of the Licence Fees and current Support Fees by the Customer, the Supplier grants the Customer a non-exclusive licence for the use of the Software by Users only.
-The Licence shall commence on the Activation Date and, unless terminated pursuant to the terms of the Agreement, shall run for the full period of the copyright in the Software.
+The Licence shall commence on the Activation Date and, unless terminated pursuant to the terms of the Agreement, shall run for the full period that Support & Maintenance is purchased.

 2.2 In relation to scope of use: